Margin can be thought of as a good faith deposit or collateral that’s needed to open a position and keep it open.

 The topic of margin is a touchy subject and some argue that too much margin is dangerous.
 It all depends on the individual and the amount of knowledge and training he or she has.If you are going to trade on a margin account, it’s vital that you know what your broker’s policies are on margin accounts and that you understand and are comfortable with the risks involved.

 You should also know that most brokers require a higher margin during the weekends.
-This may take the form of 1% margin during the week and if you intend to hold the position over the weekend it may rise to 2% or higher.
+This may take the form of a 1% margin during the week and if you intend to hold the position over the weekend it may rise to 2% or higher.

 Brokers also may have different margin requirements for different currency pairs so pay attention to that as well!